 Programming the Click PLC for Encoder Input

-As mentioned above when the dial is turned clockwise we look for A phase to be on and the leading edge of B phase.
+When the dial is turned clockwise, we look for the A-phase to be on and the leading edge of the B phase.
 Memory location DS1 is incremented by 1.

-When the dial is turned counter clockwise we look for B phase to be on and the leading edge of A phase.
+When the dial is turned counterclockwise, we look for the B phase to be on and the leading edge of the A phase.
 Memory location DS1 is decremented by 1.

 Our program will make this a ten-turn maximum on the dial.
 This means that we will have a maximum limit of 200 pulses.
 (20 pulses/turn x 10 turns = 200 pulses)

 We compare DS1 with the maximum count of 200.
-If it is greater than 200 we will move 200 back into DS1.
+If it is more significant than 200, we will move 200 back into DS1.

 The smallest value in DS1 will be 0.
-We do a compare on DS1 for values less than 0 and if this is true we move 0 into DS1 to ensure that it is not below the value of 0.
+We make a comparison on DS1 for deals less than 0, and if this is true, we move 0 into DS1 to ensure that it is not below the value of 0.

 Our rotary encoder switch will be used to reset the current value in DS1 to 0.
-If X1 turns on then the value of 0 is moved to DS1.
+If X1 turns on, the value of 0 is moved to DS1.

 We have used 20 counts per revolution in our program because this is where the dents are on the rotary encoder.
-40 counts per revolution is possible because we can pick up on the leading and trailing edge of each of the phases.
+Forty counts per revolution are possible because we can pick up on each phase’s leading and trailing edge.

-As we pick up on the leading and trailing edge of A phase, the state of B phase will determine when to increment the count.
+As we pick up on the leading and trailing edge of the A-phase, the state of the B phase will determine when to increment the count.

-The leading and trailing edge of B phase along with the state of A phase will determine when to decrement the count.
+The leading and trailing edge of the B phase and the state of the A-phase will determine when to decrement the count.

-Watch the video below to see the Click PLC HMI Rotary Encoder Input in action.
+Watch the video below to see the Click PLC HMI Rotary Encoder Input.

 Download the Click PLC programs here.
 (20 pulses / turn and 40 pulses / turn)

 Click PLC Support Links

 The Click PLC can be programmed using free Click programming software from Automation Direct.
 Here is a link to the software.

 The following links will help you to install the software and establish communication.